wgslr/getting-started/README.md

 both running on a single machine.

 This scenario is similar to scenario 2.0.
-You are adviced to try complete scenario 2.0 before continuing.
+You are advised to try complete scenario 2.0 before continuing.
 The only difference is that we did not provide template configuration.

 Start Onezone service first:
 ```bash